vivaria/edisonrul.ing/docs/source/cards/s/shutendoji.md

 ### Card Rulings

-●The effect to return a monster to the top of your Deck targets 1 removed from play Zombie-Type monster.
+*   The effect to return a monster to the top of your Deck targets 1 removed from play Zombie-Type monster.
-●Removing from play 2 Zombie-Type monsters in your GY is a cost.
+*   Removing from play 2 Zombie-Type monsters in your GY is a cost.